tenchi-security/zanshin-cli/README.rst

 **Options**:

 -  ``--help``: Show this message and exit.

 ``zanshin account invites``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Operations on invites from account the API key owner has direct access
-to
+Manage pending invitations for the logged-in user.

 **Usage**: